 — U.S. Air Force (@usairforce) April 13, 2017

-If you think that only the United States have access to such massive bombs then you are wrong.
-In late 2007, Russia announced the successful field-test of their newest thermobaric bomb, which they nicknamed “Father of all Bombs.”
-Well, no other name could fit better, as it, at least according to the Russian claims, has four times the blast yield of American GBU-43/B.
+If you think that only the United States has access to such massive bombs, then you are wrong.
+In late 2007, Russia announced the successful field-test of their newest thermobaric weapon, which they nicknamed “Father of all Bombs.”
+According to Russian claims, the bomb has four times the blast yield of American GBU-43/B.

 A Grand Slam Bomb

-While the Russian claims are largely refuted by the American military specialists, there was a bomb which technically superseded the MOAB in terms of weight.
-Known as the “Bomb, Medium Capacity, 22,000 lb” or the Grand Slam is a class of earthquake bombs, which devastated many targets during the end of Second World War.
+While the Russian claims are refuted mainly by the American military specialists, there was a bomb that technically superseded the MOAB in terms of weight.
+Known as the “Bomb, Medium Capacity, 22,000 lb” or the Grand Slam, it is a class of earthquake bombs, which devastating effects on its targets during the Second World War.

-Officially, it weighs around 22,000 lbs, slightly heavier than the GBU-43/B. However, most of its weight was a result of heavy iron casting to penetrate hard targets before exploding in order to be effective.
+Officially, it weighs around 22,000 lbs (close to 10,000 kg), slightly heavier than the GBU-43/B. However, most of its weight is a result of heavy iron casting to penetrate hard targets before exploding in order to be effective.

-If the claims are indeed true, then Russian Aviation Thermobaric Bomb of Increased Power is the most powerful non-nuclear bomb ever produced, but if not then the American GBU-43/B Massive Ordnance Air Blast wins the race.
+If the claims are indeed valid, then the Russian Aviation Thermobaric Bomb of Increased Power is the most powerful non-nuclear bomb ever produced, but if not then the American GBU-43/B Massive Ordnance Air Blast wins the race.